DIY elderberry syrup recipe

 For more information check out this article on elderberry syrup.

 - Fresh at the farmers market when in season.

-- Check your local health food store for dried berries.
+- Check your local health food store for dried elderberries.

 DO NOT EAT THEM RAW: Elderberries need to be cooked to render them safe and to receive the amazing health benefits.